erew123/alltalk_tts/README.md

 *Nvidia graphics card machines* - `pip install -r requirements_nvidia.txt`<br><br>
 *Other machines (mac, amd etc)* - `pip install -r requirements_other.txt`

-7) **(Optional DeepSpeed)** If you have an Nvidia Graphics card on a system running Linux or Windows and wish to use **DeepSpeed** please follow these instructions [here](https://github.com/erew123/alltalk_tts?#-deepspeed-installation-options).
-Though you may wish to check things are generally working with the below steps before installing DeepSpeed.
+7) **(Optional DeepSpeed)** If you have an Nvidia Graphics card on a system running Linux or Windows and wish to use **DeepSpeed** please follow these instructions [here](https://github.com/erew123/alltalk_tts?#-deepspeed-installation-options). **However**, I would highly reccommend before you install DeepSpeed, you start text-generation-webui up, confirm AllTalk starts correctly and everything is working, as DeepSpeed can add another layer of complications troubleshooting any potential start-up issues.
+If necessary you can `pip uninstall deepspeed`.

 8) You can now start move back to the main Text generation webUI folder `cd ..` (a few times), start Text generation webUI (`start_windows.bat`,`./start_linux.sh`, `start_macos.sh` or `start_wsl.bat`)  and load the AllTalk extension in the Text generation webUI **session** tab.

-9) Please read the note below about start-up times and also the note above about ensuring your character cards are set up [correctly](https://github.com/erew123/alltalk_tts#the-one-thing-i-cant-easily-work-around)
+9) Please read the note below about start-up times and also the note about ensuring your character cards are set up [correctly](https://github.com/erew123/alltalk_tts#the-one-thing-i-cant-easily-work-around)

 10) Some extra voices downloadable [here](https://drive.google.com/file/d/1bYdZdr3L69kmzUN3vSiqZmLRD7-A3M47/view?usp=drive_link)

+#### 🟩 Other installation notes
-**Note: It can take a while to start up.** Check the command prompt/terminal window if you want to know what its doing.
+On first startup, AllTalk will download the Coqui XTTSv2 2.0.2 model to its **models** folder (1.8GB space required).
+Check the command prompt/terminal window if you want to know what its doing.
 After it says "Model Loaded" the Text generation webUI is usually available on its IP address a few seconds later, for you to connect to in your browser.

-**Documentation:** Click on the link when inside Text generation webUI as shown in the screenshot [here](https://github.com/erew123/alltalk_tts#screenshots)
+Once the extension is loaded, please find all documentation and settings on the link provided in the interface (as shown in the screenshot below).

 **Where to find voices** https://aiartes.com/voiceai or https://commons.wikimedia.org/ or interviews on youtube etc. Instructions on how to cut down and prepare a voice sample are within the built in documentation.

-### 🟩 Other installation notes
-On first startup, AllTalk will download the Coqui XTTSv2 2.0.2 model to its **models** folder (1.8GB space required).
-You can customse your model or use the TTS latest model within the interface (details in documentation).

-Once the extension is loaded, please find all documentation and settings on the link provided in the interface (as shown in the screenshot below).

-To start AllTalk every Text generation webUI loads, edit the Text generation webUI `CMD_FLAGS.txt` file in the main `text-generation-webui` folder and add `--extensions alltalk_tts`.
+#### 🟩 The one thing I cant easily work around
+Narrator function specific - With a RP chat with your AI, **on your character card** `parameters menu` > `character tab` > `greeting` make sure that anything in there that is the **narrator is in asterisks** and anything **spoken is in double quotes**, then hit the `save` (💾) button.
+Greeting paragraphs/sentences are handled differently from how the AI sends text and so its difficut to account for them both.

+I could force a delimeter in at this stage, but I know it would/may affect things further down the line in the chat and I need a good think about that before just making a change.
+This issue **only** affects the greeting card/start of conversation and the "example" card that comes with text-generation-webui suffers this issue (if you want to try it for yourself).
+So you would put double quotes around like this (from the example card):

+`"`*Hey!
+I'm so excited to finally meet you.
+I've heard so many great things about you and I'm eager to pick your brain about computers.
+I'm sure you have a wealth of knowledge that I can learn from.*`"`

-### 🟪 Updating
+## 🟪 Updating
 This is pretty much a repeat of the installation process.

 1) In a command prompt/terminal window you need to move into your Text generation webUI folder:<br><br>